Unauthorised transfers occur when consumers are switched from one service provider to another without their informed consent.

 Check your phone bill regularly to ensure you have not been transferred without your consent.
 If you have been transferred, contact your original service provider and the new company as soon as possible to tell them you did not consent to the transfer.

-If you cannot resolve the problem with your providers, contact the Telecommunications Industry Ombudsman on 1800 062 058.
+If you cannot resolve a problem with your provider, contact the Telecommunications Industry Ombudsman (TIO) on 1800 062 058 or through the TIO website.